 § Touch Up The Coating When Needed

 Use high-quality zinc-rich paint for touch-ups.
-Ensure it is compatible with galvanized steel.
+Ensure it is compatible with galvanized steel to ensure proper adhesion and corrosion protection.
+Follow the manufacturer’s instructions for touch-up paint.

 § Avoid Damaging The Coating

-Avoid scratching the zinc coating.
-This can be challenging in high-traffic areas or during handling.
-Taking care to prevent scratches helps maintain the coating’s integrity.
+Avoid scratching the zinc coating, which can be challenging in high-traffic areas or during handling.

 § Keep Galvanized Steel Away From Other Metals